mrimvo/godot-gdscript-toolkit/README.md

 ## This fork

+This fork adds:
-This fork adds a new linter check that checks for untyped expressions.
+- a new linter check that checks for untyped expressions.
+- ignore name check for GDScript variables, which allows for var CamelCase: GDScript (WIP)

 ## Installation